-Tewin Secondary Plan Area (8.02 km2) is situated in the headwaters of the Bear Brook and Ramsay Creek watersheds.
-Bear Brook is a tributary of the South Nation River and drains an area of approximately 490 km2.
-Ramsay Creek is a tributary of Green's Creek which drain areas of approximately 14.01 km2 and 119.88 km2 respectively; Green's Creek is a tributary of the Ottawa River.
-The Tewin Secondary Plan Area occupies roughly 11.7% of the Ramsay Creek watershed area and roughly 1% of the watershed area for the entire Green's Creek watershed.
+Tewin Secondary Plan Area (8.90 km) is situated in the headwaters of the Bear Brook and Ramsay Creek watersheds.
+Bear Brook is a tributary of the South Nation River and drains an area of approximately 446 km.
+Ramsay Creek is a tributary of Green's Creek which drain areas of approximately 14 km and 120 km respectively; Green's Creek is a tributary of the Ottawa River.
+The Tewin Secondary Plan Area occupies roughly 12% of the Ramsay Creek watershed area and roughly 1% of the watershed area for the entire Green's Creek watershed.

-To provide a preliminary assessment of the relative drainage area and discharge contributions of the Tewin Secondary Plan Area to and within the Ramsay Creek subwatershed, we employed a methodology derived from the Canada/Ontario Flood Damage Reduction Program - Regional Flood Frequency Analysis for Ontario Streams published by Environment Canada (Moin and Shaw, 1985).
+To provide a preliminary assessment of the relative discharge contributions of the Tewin Secondary Plan Area to and within the Ramsay Creek subwatershed, we employed a methodology derived from the Canada/Ontario Flood Damage Reduction Program - Regional Flood Frequency Analysis for Ontario Streams published by Environment Canada (Moin and Shaw, 1985).
 We used this methodology to provide discharge estimates for (i) the inlets/outlets to the Tewin Secondary Plan Area; and (ii) at key confluences downstream of the Tewin Secondary Plan Area.
 This approach provides estimates of low, mean, and flood flows by employing a series of regional hydrological models and empirical relationships.
 Flow prediction is executed following drainage area delineation.
+Drainage areas were derived using subwatershed boundaries from the City of Ottawa and RVCA (2019).
 It is important to note that all information derived using this approach is for preliminary analyses only and will require further verification using more detailed flow assessment methodologies.
 The specific locations selected for this discharge assessment were identified to contextualize the flow contributions from the Tewin Secondary Plan Area with regard to the stepwise increase in the discharge of Ramsay Creek at key tributaries downstream.
 These assessment locations are specific to this preliminary assessment and are not necessarily those which would be used for future monitoring programs.